Best mics and cameras for yoga videos in 2024

 Here's a video experiment with a yoga teacher comparing the quality of Airpods Pro with the onboard mic on a phone:

-As you can hear, the audio quality on the Airpods Pro is acceptable and is vastly better than the onboard mic for teaching yoga ten feet away from your camera.
-However, the quality is still rather low.
-Both Airpods and Airpods Pro are optimized for listening to music.
+As you can hear, the audio quality on the Airpods Pro is acceptable and \ vastly better than the onboard mic for teaching yoga ten feet away from your camera.
+However, the quality is still rather low, sinc both Airpods and Airpods Pro are optimized for listening to music.
 Speaking through the mic works like a charm, but the quality is not ideal.

 Sometimes called a lapel mic or a clip-on mic, a lavalier microphone is the best quality available for those wanting to teach yoga while talking several feet away from the yoga mat.